Improving Frame-Online Neural Speech Enhancement with Overlapped-Frame Prediction: Experimental Setup

 \subsection{Dataset}

 The WSJCAM0 corpus \cite{Robinson1995} contains 7,861, 742, and 1,088 clean speech signals in its training, validation, and test sets, respectively.
 Using the split of the clean signals in WSJCAM0, we simulate 39,245 ($\sim$77.7 h), 2,965 ($\sim$5.6 h) and 3,260 ($\sim$8.5 h) noisy-reverberant mixtures as our training, validation and test sets, respectively.
 We sample the clips in the development set of FSD50k \cite{Fonseca2020} to simulate the noises for training and validation, and those in the evaluation set for testing.
-For each simulated mixture, we sample up to seven noise clips.
+For each simulated mixture, we sample up to 7 noise clips.
+We consider clips longer than 10 seconds as background noises and as foreground noises otherwise.
+Each simulated mixed noise file has one background noise and the rest are foreground noises.
+The energy level between the dry background noise and each dry foreground noise is sampled from the range $[-3, 9]$ dB.
 The directions of each noise source and the target speaker to the microphone are independently sampled from the range $[0,2\pi)$.
 We treat each sampled clip as a point source, convolve each source with its corresponding room impulse response, and summate the convolved signals to create the mixture.
 After adding up all the spatialized noises, we scale the summated reverberant noise such that the signal-to-noise ratio between the target direct-path speech and the summated reverberant noise is equal to a value sampled from the range $[-8, 3]$ dB.
 The distance from each source to the microphone is drawn from the range $[0.75, 2.5]$ m.
 The reverberation time is drawn from the range $[0.2, 1.0]$ s.
 The sampling rate is 16 kHz.